 Investment property, which is property held to earn rentals and/or for capital appreciation, is measured initially at its cost, including transaction costs.
 Subsequent to initial recognition, investment property is measured at fair value.
 Gains or losses arising from changes in the fair value of investment property are included in profit or loss in the period in which they arise.
-Land and buildings are valued at 31 December 2010.
+Land and buildings are valued at 31 December 2011.
 The valuations were performed by the following registered valuers;

-Registered Valuer Properties The Professional Valuer of PNG Ltd Hunter Ltd, Stop & Shop and Latitude 9 Savills (Australia) in association with The Professional Valuer of PNG Ltd Laws Road Colliers International Holdings (Australia) Canberra, ACT House
+Registered Valuer Properties The Professional Valuer of PNG Ltd Hunter Ltd, Stop & Shop and Latitude 9 Savills (Australia) Lawes Road Colliers International Holdings (Australia) Canberra, ACT House

-The valuation reports indicate that several methods have been considered for the valuation process and includes: capitalization method, summation method and discounted cash flow method.
+The valuation reports indicate that several methods have been considered for the valuation process and includes: capitalisation method, summation method and discounted cash flow method.